 What was once a haven for artists and activists in the 60’s is now one of the most coveted places to live in.
 Home to Washington Square Park, jazz clubs and off-broadway theaters, Greenwich Village exudes the best of New York’s history at every corner.

 The neighborhood served as the epicenter of the Counterculture Movement in the 60’s, providing refuge to anyone labeled an outcast or rebel.
-One of the most prominent social groups having organized in the Village is the LGBT community.
-Members often met at one of their many landmarks scattered throughout the neighborhood.
+Some of the most prominent social groups having organized in the Village were those of the LGBTQ+ community.
+Members of multiple promenade organizations often met at one of the many landmarks scattered throughout the neighborhood.

 Throughout the 50’s, 60’s and 70’s, musical icons such as Bob Dylan, James Taylor, and Jimi Hendricks gained popularity in the Village.
 Some of them even resided in the neighborhood, as well.
 In the 20’s, Cherry Lane Theater opened on Commerce Street.
 Cherry Lane is currently New York’s oldest off-broadway theater that’s still running.
 This is where many non-conventional playwrights were first presented to the public.